CollectionBuilder/cb-docs/docs/customization/config-metadata.md

 ### dc_map:

-- *Options:* the prefix `DCTERMS`, plus a property name from the [DC Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/){:target='_blank' rel='noopener'} namespace, written like: `DCTERMS.term_from_terms_namespace`
+- *Options:* the prefix `DCTERMS`, plus a property name from the [DC Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) namespace, written like: `DCTERMS.term_from_terms_namespace`
 - This option allows you to map your metadata field to a Dublin Core property to be added in machine readable meta markup.
-So, continuing with our example, if you'd like to map the "original-collection" field to be read as a [Dublin Core Source](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/source){:target='_blank' rel='noopener'}, you'd enter `DCTERMS.source` in the third column.
+So, continuing with our example, if you'd like to map the "original-collection" field to be read as a [Dublin Core Source](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/source), you'd enter `DCTERMS.source` in the third column.
 - Recommended fields to map include:
     - `DCTERMS.title`
     - `DCTERMS.creator`